build

 Auto-push

-Section titled “Auto-push”After a successful build, Clonit automatically pushes the snapshot to cloud storage if:
+Section titled “Auto-push”After a successful build, Clonit automatically pushes the snapshot to cloud storage.
+The same auto-push applies to every snapshot-producing command – sanitize and ephemeral auto-push their sanitized snapshots too.
+A push happens if:

-- The target has a storage profile linked to it
+- The target has a storage profile linked for that snapshot type (see the per-type rule below)

 - The